buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     directory which contains all the git objects.
 This feature helps to minimize network usage on very big projects.

-This Source step integrates with :ref:`GerritChangeSource`, and will automatically use the :command:`repo download` command of repo to download the additionnal changes introduced by a pending changeset.
+This Source step integrates with :bb:chsrc:`GerritChangeSource`, and will automatically use the :command:`repo download` command of repo to download the additionnal changes introduced by a pending changeset.